GuptaAman08/Docker/README.md

-# Docker-Kubernetes
+# Docker
-This repository will contain beginner to intermediate level Docker and Kubernetes code examples.
+This repository will contain beginner to intermediate level Docker code examples.